MicrosoftDocs/customer-insights/ci-docs/activities.md

 ## Define a customer activity

-An entity must have at least one attribute of type **Date** to be included in a customer timeline.
-The **Add activity** control is disabled if no such entity is found.
+A table must have at least one attribute of type **Date** to be included in a customer timeline.
+The **Add activity** control is disabled if no such table is found.

 1. Go to **Data** > **Activities**.